Commercial content | 18+ | T&C's Apply

 As with all League One sides, Bradford City betting odds some of the more popular English football betting odds.
 With the inconsistencies in the performances of League One sides from one season to the next, odds on Bradford City to win League One are just as commonly bet on as Bradford City relegation odds.

 In big matches, such as West Yorkshire derby games, there can be a variety of bookmaker promotions on offer.
-For example, odds on Bradford City v Leeds United can be subject to bookmaker enhanced odds or in-play betting offers, such as bet365’s £50 in-play offer.
+For example, odds on Bradford City v Leeds United can be subject to bookmaker enhanced odds or in-play betting offers, such as bet365’s regular in-play offers.

 As well as odds on Bradford City’s on the pitch activities, there are also a wide range of Bradford City odds on situations that can happen off the pitch, such as transfer odds or Bradford City manager odds.